Ready to Move-In?

 Please view our Arrival Guidelines for Out-of-State and/or Country Students.
 Wear a mask at all times.
 If you do not have one, we will provide one for you.
 Please observe all signage, including stop signs on the floors in high-traffic areas, such as elevator lines, one-ways for stairwells, and other safety notices.
 If you have symptoms of acute respiratory illness (i.e., fever, cough, shortness of breath), you must stay home and not come to campus until free of symptoms for at least 72 hours without the use of medicine, and 7 days have passed since your symptoms have appeared, as recommended by the CDC’s What To Do if You Are Sick.
 This requirement also applies to anyone helping you move.
 If you are sick, you should notify UHRL and choose an alternate option for moving in.

-Most students received their roommate notice with their specific room number on August 20th.
-We are prioritizing single occupancy assignments to minimize residential density and most students will not have a roommate this fall.
+Most students received their roommate notice mid-December with their specific room number.
+We are prioritizing single occupancy assignments to minimize residential density and most students will not have a roommate.
 If roommates are required, we will ensure at least 64 square feet of space per resident per unit.
-We continue to make fall housing assignments throughout the summer, so students with a double assignment who do not yet have a roommate should prepare for the possibility of either having a roommate or not having a roommate, depending on our fall occupancy.
+We continue to make housing assignments throughout the year, so students with a double assignment who do not yet have a roommate should prepare for the possibility of either having a roommate or not having a roommate, depending on our occupancy.
 Up-to-date information regarding your roommate is available in the Housing Portal.
 If you have submitted a roommate request, it is on file with us and will do our best to place you and your requested roommate together in the near future, once we are able to safely pair up roommates again.
 To clarify, we have only approved family members and residents in a relationship who are currently living together as partners for roommate pairings at this time, in an effort to limit the density of our residence halls and minimize the spread of Covid-19.
 If you and your requested roommate fall into either of these categories, please let us know and we would be happy to reassess your roommate situation.
 If these do not apply, we hope to be able to offer room transfer options later this fall, or whenever we get clearance to reduce physical distancing requirements, allowing requested roommates to then move-in together.

 Rain is common in the Pacific Northwest.
 Please bring a rain coat or poncho and comfortable shoes.